kashifmannzoor/Generative-AI-use-cases/Retail and Consumer Goods industry.md

 # Large Language Models use case for the Retail and Consumer Goods industry:

+- Content generation: create product descriptions from images and text

+> [!TIP]
+> Various publicly available sources were used to gather these use cases.
+They are intended to initiate discussions and provide a starting point for further refinement to meet your requirements.

 ### **Usecase: Content generation: create product descriptions from images and text**

 ## Business Challenges: